sovity/edc-ce/.github/ISSUE_TEMPLATE/feature_request_mds.md

 _Describe whether this request is related to an existing workflow, feature, or otherwise something in the product today.
 Or, does this open us up to new innovative ideas?_

+## Scope check

+_Is this feature part of the contracted scope?_
+- [ ] It is part of the contracted scope
+- [ ] It is not part of the contracted scope

+If not, please add the label "mds/future-scope"

 ## (For sovity Team to complete) Stakeholders

 _Add more on who asked for this, i.e. company, person, how much they pay us, what their tier is, are they a strategic account, etc. Who needs to be kept up-to-date about this feature?_